BDC Hamburger Icon

 If your business keeps you in regular contact with clients and networking with fellow entrepreneurs, give them advance notice that you have planned an upcoming vacation.
 This proactive approach not only gives you time to work out any potential issues together before you go, but it also makes your clients and contacts feel valued and important to your business — which, of course, they are.

-When connecting with your clients before vacation, discuss any projects you are working on together, any issues that still need to be resolved, whether those issues can be adequately addressed before you go or if they can wait until you return, and who their main point of contact will be while you are unavailable.
+When connecting with your clients before a vacation, discuss any projects you are working on together, any issues that still need to be resolved, and whether those issues can be adequately addressed before you go or if they can wait until you return.
+Further, establishing who their main point of contact will be while you are unavailable can be important.

 Most importantly, make sure your clients know they will be taken care of while you are away and that they have a go-to team member available to handle anything that needs attention during your absence.